This post may contain affiliate links. Please read my disclosure policy.

 - 1 yellow bell pepper chopped

-- 1/2 cup pitted Greek Kalamata olives or more to taste
+- ½ cup pitted Greek Kalamata olives or to taste

-- Place all ingredients for dressing in the bowl of your food processor or in a blender.
-Process for 1 to 2 minutes to emulsify.
+- Place all the dressing ingredients in the bowl of a food processor or in a blender.
+Process for 1 to 2 minutes to emulsify (thicken slightly).
 Set aside, or if making in advance, cover and refrigerate until ready to serve.

-- Place chopped bell pepper, onion, cucumber, tomatoes, and Greek olives in a large airtight container.
-Pour dressing over and mix well.
-Place cover on container and refrigerate for at least 2 hours or overnight to allow the veggies to mingle and marinate in the dressing.
+- Place the bell pepper, onion, cucumber, tomatoes, and Greek olives in a large mixing bowl or airtight container.
+Pour the Greek Dressing over the top and toss to combine.
+Cover and refrigerate for at least 2 hours or overnight to allow the veggies to mingle and marinate in the dressing.

-- When ready to serve, chop the iceburg and romaine lettuce, rinse and drain, and place in a serving dish.
+- When ready to serve, chop the greens, rinse and drain well, and place them in a serving dish.
 Spoon the marinated vegetables over the lettuce, spooning some of the excess dressing over the top.
 Sprinkle with crumbled feta cheese.